iplayer/hiring/Backlog.md

   * Returns 200 if the story is retrieved.
 If the story with that identifier does not exist, then returns 404.

 #### ``` PUT /backlog/story/:id ```
   * Update the story with the unique identifier provided.
-Use Story JSON format below.
+Use Story JSON object below.
   * Returns 200 if the story is updated.
 Otherwise standard HTTP error code is returned.

 #### ``` DELETE /backlog/story/:id ```